Depo Provera Lawsuit Settlements

 Depo Provera Statute of Limitations

-This this litigation, plaintiffs should generally have more time than you might think to file a Depo Provera lawsuit.
-In most states, claims that are more than ten years old will still be able to get around any concerns the statute of limitations.
+In this litigation, plaintiffs should generally have more time than you might think to file a Depo Provera lawsuit.
+In most states, claims over ten years old will still be able to get around any concerns the statute of limitations.
 Why?
 The discovery rule and equitable tolling will play a key role.

 The statute of limitations is the legal deadline by which a lawsuit must be filed.
 In product liability cases like those involving Depo Provera, the deadline generally begins when the injury occurs.
 However, many plaintiffs only discover the link between their symptoms and the drug after the initial injury, often due to delayed effects or lack of information about risks.
 Which is exactly what we have in the Depo shot litigation.